Active Independent Aging—A community guide for falls prevention and active living

 City of Ottawa Recreation Guide

 Pick up a copy of “The Guide” today for your fitness, sports and leisure needs.
 The Recreation Guide contains a great selection of popular programs and services that are affordable, convenient to access and in your neighbourhood.
-For more information, visit any Client Service Centre, local recreation facility, or link to the web site.
+For more information, visit any Client Service Centre, local recreation facility, or link to the recreation guide.

 Information manuals / Downloadable workshops